dexterp/splunks3restore/README.md

 This code implements concurrency and is blazing fast.
-The other tools will perform 600 S3 object restores per minute or 10 per second, s2deletemarkers restores 144 objects per second.
+The other tools will perform 600 S3 object restores per minute or 10 per second, s2deletemarkers is capable of restores of over 1000 objects per second.
+Note that by default the tool is rate limited to 256 S3 calls per second, rate limiting is crolled by the --rate=<rate> flag.

-For a comparison in a test environment it would take over 30 days to restore 1.5M Splunk buckets using the python tool in a continuous run. s3deletemarkers will restore in under 40 hours.
+For a comparison in a test environment it would take over 30 days to restore 1.5M Splunk buckets using the python tool in a continuous run. s3deletemarkers will restore in under 5 hours.

 # Help